doy/rbw/README.md

 ### Debian/Ubuntu

+`rbw` is officially packaged for Debian as [`rust-rbw`](https://tracker.debian.org/pkg/rust-rbw) and is available in testing (forky).
+You can install it using `sudo apt install rbw`.

-You can download a Debian package from [https://git.tozt.net/rbw/releases/deb/ ](https://git.tozt.net/rbw/releases/deb/).
+Alternatively, you can download a Debian package from [https://git.tozt.net/rbw/releases/deb/ ](https://git.tozt.net/rbw/releases/deb/).
 The packages are signed by [`minisign`](https://github.com/jedisct1/minisign), and can be verified using